neuropacs/neuropacs-js-sdk/README.md

 # NeuroPACS JS API v1.0

-Connect to NeuroPACS diagnostic capabilities with our JavaScript API.
+Connect to neuropacs diagnostic capabilities with our JavaScript API.

 ## Getting Started